 Contact Point Funding commitment 150.000 euros for the first call / 150.000 euros for the second call.
-Anticipated number of projects to be funded by the funding partner 1 Maximum funding per awarded project/per partner 70% Companies with any legal form, legally existent and with an economic activity in the Region of Cantabria.
+Anticipated number of projects to be funded by the funding partner 1 Maximum funding per awarded project/per partner 70% Eligibility of a partner as a beneficiary institution Companies with any legal form, legally existent and with an economic activity in the Region of Cantabria.
 In addition, Foundations are also eligible only if they carry out a business activity.
 Eligible topics All Eligible type of research and TRL All Submission of the proposal at national/regional level YES Additional eligibility criteria for the funding agency